cirosantilli/web-bak/index.md

 - REC (Recommendation): highest level, for stable and widely accepted features
 - NOTES:                make small revisions to a standard
 - retired:              standards that have been deprecated

+## IETF

+Specifies networking protocols, in particular HTTP, which is used at many points of W3C documentation.

+Such protocols shall not be covered here.

+For an HTTP tutorial see: <https://github.com/cirosantilli/linux/blob/435a180e2104fe82584bec9719d9e45342c535a9/net/http.md>